 http://chneukirchen.org/tmp/www.geocities.com/Athens/8926/Kharms/Kh_E_Intro.htmlOr if you want to buy one of the collections in print, there's Today I Wrote Nothing: The Selected Writings of Daniil Kharms.

-Of course I've no idea if this genre will get under you skin and engage you to take up the pen.
-But I promised you an idea.
+Of course I've no idea if this odd genre called prose poem will get under your skin and engage you to take up the pen.
+But this is my response to your writer's dilemma.

 P.S.
 There's now been quite a bit of work in English in the prose poem too.
 There's an excellent anthology out: Great American Prose Poems: From Poe to the Present.
-The writers who’ve most impressed me are Russell Edson and Gabriel Gudding.
+The American writers who’ve most impressed me are Russell Edson and Gabriel Gudding.
 The latter especially is one of a kind, a verbal prankster of the first order.
 Some of the poems and passages in A Defense of Poetry and Rhode Island Notebook are stunning.
-Unfortunately Gudding is also a New Atheist, and ended by convincing me that, like many in that camp, he was incapable of dialogue with those who think the universe is more than what empirical science can tell us about it.
+Unfortunately, Gudding is also a New Atheist, and ended by convincing me that, like most in that camp, he was incapable of dialogue with those who think the universe is more than what empirical science can tell us.
 A sad story, but not one that’s worth retelling here.

 Both Gudding and Edson have work online, if you don't want to buy the book right off.
-And besides, I shouldn't throw too many voices at you all at once.
-Just start with Jacob and Kharms and see what you think.
+And in any case I shouldn't throw too many voices at you all at once.
+Just start with Jacob and Kharms and see where it leads.

 Update 2015: My own work in the genre: Idiocy, Ltd..